dedis/cothority/ocs/README.md

 - `ByzCoin` - the proof given in the `Reencrypt` policy must be verifiable with one of the stored byzcoin-IDs
-- `X509Cert` - the certificate given in `Reencrypt` and `Reshare` must have been signed by one of the root-CAs
+- `X509Cert` - a valid certificate signed by a threshold of CAs defined in `AddPolicyCreateOCS` must be present.
+Each certificate must include the `PolicyReencrypt`, `PolicyReshare`, and `Roster`

 The CreateOCS service endpoint returns a `LTSID` in the form of a 32 byte slice.
 This ID represents the group that created the distributed key.
 Any node